jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-11-ductile-fracture.md

 - Suggested working hypothesis:
   - #nucleation decreases in elevated temperatures and #coalescence increases
   - Inverse for lower temperatures
-- Failure is not "#ductile-brittle-fracture" dominated, but #nucleation - #coalescence.
+- #failure is not "#ductile-brittle-fracture" dominated, but #nucleation - #coalescence.
   - Left coalesced faster at higher temperature.
   - Right nucleated faster at lower temperatures.
-  - Strain-rate and temperature are inversely related and inverse effects.
+  - #strain-rate and temperature are inversely related and inverse effects.

-**T/F when strain-rate increases in ductile failure, does #nucleation or #coalescence dominate?*- _It depends._

   - If *#coalescence*- increases with increased temperature, then it inversely decreases if #strain-rate increases; therefore, greater elongation at failure.
   - *#nucleation*- increases at lower temperatures, but if #strain-rate also decreases, then nucleation will decrease.

+!!! question (T/F) When strain-rate increases in [ductile fracture](ductile-fracture.md), does void nucleation or void coalescence dominate?
+    It depends.

->"If you understand this paradigm, you have solved the general behavior of all materials." <cite> MH
+>"If you understand this paradigm, you have solved the general behavior of all materials." <cite> #Mark-F-Horstemeyer

->"There is no material that violates this _law_: the inverse relation of temperature and #strain-rate." <cite> MH (from DK's question if this held for _odd_ materials: A36 steel becoming harder at elevated temperatures)
+>"There is no material that violates this _law_: the inverse relation of temperature and #strain-rate." <cite> #Mark-F-Horstemeyer (from #Daniel-Kenney's question if this held for _odd_ materials: #A36-steel becoming harder at elevated temperatures)

-- Q: >"Does #void-growth not affect #damage?" <cite> JD
+- Q: >"Does #void-growth not affect #damage?" <cite> #Jared-Darius
 - A: It is involved, but not dominating.

+!!! question Does #void-growth not affect #damage? <cite> #Jared-Darius
+    It is involved, but not dominating.

+!!! question If the infinite radius notch simplifies to uniaxial loading, where the gradient of triaxiality > 0.66, is this why #void-nucleation occurs at the center and not the edges? <cite>
+    YES!

     _insert image of drawing_
-- Q: If the infinite radius notch simplifies to uniaxial loading, where the gradient of tri-axiality > 0.66, is this why the void nucleates at the center and not the edges?
-- A: YES!